Sustain / Good Food Enterprises / Food Co-ops toolkit / Who will run your food co-op? / Volunteers

 Before recruiting volunteers it is a good idea to work out the main tasks that need to be done and produce a task list or role description for each one.
 Clearly allocating tasks that match people's capabilities and availability will help to ensure a thriving food co-op of motivated and commited volunteers.

-It is also helpful to say how long each task will take.
-For example, if a food co-op runs a stall once a week from 10am-12pm, a volunteer would probably need to help for 3 hours per week.
-This would cover running the stall, but also include time for setting up and packing up afterwards.
+It is helpful to start out by considering how long each task will take.
+For example, if a food co-op wants to run a stall once a week from 10am-12pm, a volunteer would probably need to help for at least 3 hours per week.
+This amount of time will help to cover running the stall and allow time for setting up and packing up afterwards.

-Tasks could also be divided up into the day-to-day activities involved in selling the produce, for example: ordering the food from suppliers; serving customers; or packing bags or boxes.
-Volunteer tasks might include other activities involved in managing and developing the food co-op, for example: writing press releases; applying for funding; or doing the accounts.
+Tasks could also be divided up into the day-to-day activities involved in selling the produce.
+For instance, ordering the food from suppliers, serving customers, or packing bags or boxes.
+Volunteer tasks might also include other activities involved in the co-ordination and development (e.g. partnerships, marketing, funding application event participation, etc.) of the food co-op.

-If your food co-op is working with - or as part of - a larger organisation such as a housing association or primary care trust, it may be that paid staff will take on some of the tasks.
+If your food co-op is working with or is part of a larger organisation, such as a housing association or primary care trust, it may be that paid staff will take on some of the tasks.
 Alternatively, it may be an explicit aim of your organisation to help train volunteers to take on roles such as financial management, in which case tasks can be allocated as part of your plan for training or work experience.

 Websites with Information for voluntary organisations